joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ### vscode-jsx-sfc support regular syntax

-I plan to make `Split Editors` feature of `vscode-jsx-sfc` support regular React function components syntax in the future, which is currently being explored and designed.
+I want to think about how to make `Split Editors` feature of `vscode-jsx-sfc` support regular React function components syntax.

 ## Change Logs